 The same recipe can be used to make homemade burger buns!

-Instead of using a square pan, place the shaped dough ball on a baking sheet.
+Instead of using a square pan, place the shaped pav balls on a baking sheet.
 The only difference, these rolls will not be placed firmly like the pavs; they will be freely arranged on the baking tray.